zgordon/frontend-masters-jsforwp/README.md

-# Frontend Master Course Resources: JavaScript for WordPress w Zac Gordon
+# Frontend Masters "JavaScript for WordPress" w Zac Gordon

+## Example Exercises

 Example files for Frontend Masters Class JavaScript for WordPress Course

 1. Enqueuing JavaScript in a Theme